Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 }
 ```

-An example request to the VUDRM token API in curl is:
+An example request to the Studio DRM token API in curl is:

 ```bash
 curl -X POST \